-Take if from the source, if you will.
+Take it from the source, if you will.
 When this author went for her first tandem skydive, absolutely no preparations whatsoever were made.
-I walked up to the first dropzone I saw (in South Africa, where I was traveling at the time), having done no research at all, not having had any breakfast, tired from a late night the night before, wearing non-freefall-friendly clothes and totally unsure of what to expect.
+I walked up to the first dropzone I saw (in South Africa, where I was traveling at the time), having done no research at all, not having had any breakfast, tired from a late night the night before, wearing non-freefall-friendly clothes, and totally unsure of what to expect.
 Oh–and I *didn’t* get photos.
 Or a video.
 I fell in love with skydiving that day–and everything went fine–but believe me when I tell you that I wish I’d done everything differently.

 Take a few minutes to read other peoples’ reviews.
 They’re very telling.
 If I’d read the reviews written about the dropzone where I bumbled up for a jump, I would have known that the unprofessionalism I experienced was totes normal–and that other places operated very differently.

 I was so nervous the night before my first skydive that I didn’t sleep a wink.
 In the years since I’ve learned that this is a very normal phenomenon.
-If I could do it again, I’d take the same precautions against insomnia that I’d take during the nervous night before any big life event–because a first skydive is, make no mistake, a very big life event indeed!
+If I could do it again, I’d take the same precautions against insomnia that I’d take during the nervous night before any big life event.
+Because, a first skydive is, make no mistake, a very big life event indeed!

+Wondering what to wear to the skydiving dropzone?
 I was wearing a loose-fitting shirt and shorts when I made my jump, and the dropzone I visited didn’t have a jumpsuit to lend me.
 This made for a chilly jump, with my shirt trying to run away from me by whatever means it could devise.
 Since then, I’ve learned that the best way to approach a skydive is to dress in close-fitting layers.
 If you’re offered a jumpsuit, treat that as a solid favor–it’ll keep the fabric of your clothing in check, and prevent any grass stains from cramping your style.

 This is by far the best advice I can give you.
 Breathe, deeply and often, from the moment you land at the dropzone all the way to your hootin’, hollerin’ landing.
 It’ll help you get the very most out of your jump.
 Remember: You’re not the first to be scared, and you won’t be the last.